prog4biol/pfb2019/pfb.md

 >>> nt
 'T'
 ```
-> Use the outer most index to access the sequence of interest and the inner most index to access the position
+> Use the outermost index to access the sequence of interest and the inner most index to access the position

 Get every nucleotide in a single column: